gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 ### 1. Product Manager's role

-The Product Manager (PM) should confirm or add the following items in the issue:
+For issues requiring any new or updated documentation, the Product Manager (PM)
+must:

+- Add the `Documentation` label.
+- Confirm or add the [documentation requirements](#documentation-requirements).
-- New or updated feature name, overview/description, and use cases, all required per the [Documentation structure and template](structure.md) (if applicable).
+- Ensure the issue contains any new or updated feature name, overview/description, and use cases, as required per the [documentation structure and template](structure.md), when applicable.
-- The documentation requirements for the developer working on the docs.
-  - What concepts and procedures should the docs guide and enable the user to understand and accomplish?
-  - To this end, what new page(s) are needed, if any?
-What pages/subsections need updates?
-Consider user, admin, and API doc changes and additions.
-  - For any guide or instruction set, should it help address one or more use cases?
-  - Consider whether we need to update a previously recommended workflow, and if we should link the new feature from various relevant places.
-Consider all ways documentation should be affected.
-  - Include suggested titles of any pages or subsections, if applicable.
-- Add the `Documentation` label to the issue.

-Anyone is welcome to draft the items above in the issue, but a product manager must:
+Everyone is encouraged to draft the requirements in the issue, but a product manager will do the following:

-- Review and update any such content whenever the issue is assigned a specific milestone.
+- When the issue is assigned a release milestone, review and update the Documentation details.
-- Finalize this content by the kickoff.
+- By the kickoff, finalizie the Documentation details.

 ### 2. Developer roles